 When using any data from the Pladias Database (including distribution maps) in publications, research reports or teaching and public presentations, the user specifies the data source "Pladias Database of Czech Flora and Vegetation, www.pladias.cz", and, in the scientific literature, also cites the article Chytrý et al. (2021).
 When using species distribution data, the user also cites the article Wild et al. (2019).
 When using specific plant trait data or species lists, the user also cites the original sources referred to in the Pladias Database.
 When using texts or images that the Pladias Database has taken from published sources (especially Flora of the Czech Republic, Vegetation of the Czech Republic, Phytocartographic Syntheses of the Czech Republic and articles with species distribution maps published in the journal Preslia), the user cites only those published sources.
 When using images of plants or vegetation types from the Pladias Database website, the user quotes the author of the image and the source "www.pladias.cz".

-Public or non-public data obtained from the Pladias Database must not to be transferred to other institutions or persons, or posted on the Internet.
-The exception is sharing them with colleagues working on a project that uses specific data (in the case of non-public data after prior approval by the provider or by the Governing Board).
+Non-public data obtained from the Pladias Database must not be transferred to other institutions or persons or posted on the Internet.
+The exception is sharing them with colleagues working on a project that uses specific data, which can be done after prior approval by the provider or by the Governing Board.